kjhall01/hpe/readme.md

 	* [--img IMG] if you have one image to transcribe, path to that image. separate use case.
 	* [--output OUTPUT] text file output path
 	* [--reg REG] -whether to use auto-registration of images to angle of image of first page.
 May cut off  some parts of pages
+	* [--noise NOISE] whether to use noise reduction strategy

 ## Works Cited:
 	* OpenCV